 Understanding savings with gross-metering

-Let us consider for e.g, a customer is consuming 750 units per month and paying INR 6,750 electricity bill per month at a tariff of Rs.
+Let us consider for example, a customer consuming 750 units per month and paying INR 6,750 electricity bill per month at a tariff of Rs.
 9 per unit.

-In case the customer installs a 6kW On-grid system generating 720units per month With gross metering, the customer still has to pay electricity bill for the total 650 units he consumed as earlier i.e., INR 6750 (750 X 9).
-DISCOM / Electricity board will pay the customer for 720 units exported at a fixed rate e.g 2,160 (720 X 3).
+In case the customer installs a 6kW On-grid system generating 720 units per month With gross metering, the customer still has to pay the electricity bill for the total 650 units he consumed earlier i.e., INR 6750 (750 X 9).
+DISCOM / Electricity board will pay the customer for 720 units exported at a fixed rate e.g. 2,160 (720 X 3).
 So, the total savings is only Rs.
 2,160 Gross Meter is not suitable for solar due to low payout and delays in reimbursement from the utilities for exported electricity.